web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/optimization/inline-assets.md

 Inline static assets refer to the practice of including the content of a static asset directly in a HTML or JS file, instead of linking to an external file.
 This can improve the performance of a website by reducing the number of HTTP requests that the browser has to make to load the page.

-However, static resource inlining also has some disadvantages, such as increasing the size of a single file, which may lead to slower loading.
-Therefore, in the actual scenario, it is necessary to decide whether to use static resource inlining according to the specific situation.
+However, static assets inlining also has some disadvantages, such as increasing the size of a single file, which may lead to slower loading.
+Therefore, in the actual scenario, it is necessary to decide whether to use static assets inlining according to the specific situation.

 Builder will automatically inline static assets that are less than 10KB, but sometimes you may need to manually control assets to force them to be inlined or not, and this document explains how to precisely control the inlining behavior of static assets.